 - instill the desire and the understanding of the need for lifelong learning.

-The Bachelor of Science in Engineering with a major in chemical engineering requires a minimum of 129 s.h. of credit, plus five 1 s.h. seminars and one 0 s.h. seminar.
-At the time of graduation, students must have a cumulative grade-point average of at least 2.00 in all college work used to complete degree requirements and in all UI coursework in order to be awarded the B.S.E.
+The Bachelor of Science in Engineering (BSE) with a major in chemical engineering requires a minimum of 128 s.h. of credit, plus up to five 1 s.h. seminars and one 0 s.h. seminar.
+At the time of graduation, students must have a cumulative grade-point average of at least 2.00 in all college work used to complete degree requirements and in all UI coursework in order to be awarded the BSE.

-All B.S.E. students are required to take the same collegiate curriculum.
-For information about these collegiate requirements, see the Bachelor of Science in Engineering, B.S.E. in the catalog.
+All BSE students are required to take the same collegiate curriculum.
+For information about these collegiate requirements, see the Bachelor of Science in Engineering, BSE in the catalog.
 Students completing the major in chemical engineering fulfill the collegiate statistics requirement by completing CBE:3020 Applied Statistics for Chemical and Natural Resources Engineering, STAT:2020 Probability and Statistics for the Engineering and Physical Sciences, or STAT:3510 Biostatistics.
-Some focus areas may suggest or require specific courses to fulfill the General Education Component of the collegiate curriculum; see "Focus Area" below.
+Some focus areas may suggest or require specific courses to fulfill the General Education Component of the collegiate curriculum; see the following section titled "Focus Area."

 Students are required to participate in at least one enriching activity, which may include a research experience, a cooperative education or internship experience, study abroad, completion of the Certificate in Technological Entrepreneurship, or other approved experiences.

-The major in chemical engineering includes the following departmental seminars.
+The major in chemical engineering may include the following departmental seminars depending on when a student declares the major.

 CBE:1000 | CBE Departmental Seminar (typically taken in the first year) | 1 |